kiancchen/Vending-Machine/Sprint2Report.md

 ## Sprint Goal

    - Implement the code structure for `Product` and `Transaction`
-   - Implement the product management system
+   - Complete the product management system
    - Complete the cash management system
    - The customer can select products they want to purchase, see the shopping cart and shopping history
-   - Implement the cash payment system
+   - Complete the cash payment system

 ## User Stories and Sprint Backlog